PJ Clarke’s history: A Manhattan mini-mystery

 Although there were only a couple dozen records to be found, many of the aforementioned legal notices linked Jennings’ name with one other: George Ehret.

 Ehret was, put simply, a local beer baron.
 The quintessential self-made man, Ehret was already a trained brewer when he came to the States from Germany in 1857.
 He built his company intelligently: creating the supply (with his Hell Gate Brewery), building the demand… and ensuring that he profited on all fronts.

 Through both trade and tactics, Ehret’s business was one of the most successful of the age.

-So while the massive buildings that the millionaire made were long ago turned to rubble, one of the small buildings that helped make the millionaire truly thrives in the here and now — having managed to ride out both the nation’s ban on alcohol (which stretched from 1920 to 1933), as well as the city’s relentless drive to expand.
+So while the massive buildings that the millionaire made were long ago turned to rubble, one of the small buildings that helped make the millionaire truly thrives in the here and now — having managed to ride out the nation’s ban on alcohol (which stretched from 1920 to 1933), the Great Depression, as well as the city’s relentless drive to expand.

 From that nearly-miraculous victory of sentiment over dollars and cents, the original Clarke’s has the legal right to exist at Third & East 55th until the year 2066.

 That leaves you four-plus decades to stop by and bask in the glow of history before tucking into “The Cadillac” hamburger (so dubbed by Nat King Cole) and raising a lager to Jennings, Clarke, Ehret, Lavezzo and all the others, whose combined century and a half of effort made it possible for this warm, welcoming fragment of the past to open its doors today. ♦

 The company’s current leaders are Philip Scotti, Arnold Penner, Stephen Siegel and actor Timothy Hutton.
 Now with six locations worldwide (including three in NYC), you can check out the menu and find out more online at pjclarkes.com.